cdot/Hotpot/README.md

 ```
 ## AJAX interface

-The AJAX interface to the server gives access to the functions of the controller.
+The browser interface uses an AJAX interface to the server to gain access
-It can be used to review temperature logs, and perform simple overrides such as
-boosting temperature.
-Requests are sent to the server as GET requests.
+to the functions of the controller.

 ### `/ajax/getconfig`
 Will retrieve the configuration of the controller (JSON)